paulborile/clibs/README.md

 ```

-## C Channel (Go inspired) - a FIFO queue with unlimited length with block/non-blocking read
+## C Channel (Go inspired) - a FIFO queue with fixed size/unlimited length with blocking/non-blocking get and put

 Connect producer / consumer threads with a thread safe data channel